cmacho/hex/README.md

 # hex
 A web application for playing the game of hex over the internet.
-Hex is a turn based strategy with simple rules.
+Hex is a turn based strategy game with simple rules.
 It was invented by mathematicians in the 1940s.
 See https://en.wikipedia.org/wiki/Hex_(board_game).

 I am submitting this as my final project for [CS50's Web Programming with Python and Javascript](https://cs50.harvard.edu/web/).